Posted: 25 Jun 2019 Contributor: Therese Palmere

 To further supplement your confidence in IoT, we’ve compiled some stats that we think will help you better understand how IoT can help improve the customer experience:

-- The global IoT in Education market size is expected to grow to $11.3 billion by 2023.
+- The global IoT market is expected to be worth around $1.1 trillion in 2023.

 Hopefully these stats have shown you how the IoT customer experience could benefit your audience and your business.